Graduate School Policies and Procedures

 c.
 Have adequate preparation to enter graduate study in the chosen program, and meet the requirements for admission, as determined by the program faculty.

-The following recommendations are suggestions for determining English Proficiency.
+The following are options for determining English Proficiency.
+Departments must use at least one of these options.

-A score of at least 85 on the TOEFL test or a score of 6.5 on the IELTS test or a score above 270 on the ACT/Compass test.
+A score of at least 85 on the TOEFL test or a score of 6.5 on the IELTS test or an equivalent score on an approved English proficiency test (e.g., KITE).
 Test must have been taken in the last two years.
 (Programs may set higher standards if they have a heavy communication component to their program or requirements that require high English proficiency).

-Department may develop other criteria that are reviewed by Global Engagement Office and reported to the Graduate School.
+Department may develop other criteria that are reported to the Graduate School.
+The established criteria must be published (e.g., on department websites).
 Such methods may include, but are not limited to, in-person interviews with students; specific scores on standardized tests such as GRE or GMAT; submission of papers to professional journals where English is the written language and student has a substantial role in writing the paper.

 Note: It is important to communicate to potential students the English Language expectations so that they can plan appropriately and not apply if they do not meet the minimum standards.

-Information about program admission standards are available in each department/program office, on the Graduate School website, or from the Recruiting and Retention Coordinator.
+Information about program admission standards are available in each department/program office/website and on the Graduate School website

 Section B: Provisional Admission